lauralinares/collaborativetranslation/README.md

 - German
 - Chinese

-It is an urgent project, so we would need to know if it can go ahead before 11am this morning, and we would need the translation finished for 3:30pm today.
-Could you please reply as soon as possible with information about your availability for each language (partial or total), and a budget for the following:
+This is an urgent project, so **we would need to know if it can go ahead before 11am this morning**, and we would need the **translation finished for 3pm today**.
+Could you please reply as soon as possible with information about your availability for each language (partial or total), and a final price (including translation, proofreading and formatting).

-- Translation
-- Proofreading
-- Formatting

 Please find the files here: